What is a GLOB?

 Adverse Selection

-The problem of thin PMs is mentioned as motivation for the invention of the first AMM (a special AMM well suited for PMs with conditional questions) by Robin Hanson.
+The problem of thin PMs is mentioned as motivation for the invention of the first automated market maker (a special AMM well suited for PMs with conditional questions) by Robin Hanson.
 However, the passive AMM will always lose money against even the most basic arbitrage, for example after the result is in.
 At the resolution of the market, this loss is cemented as permanent.
 Previous efforts have found that these costs are typically higher than the value brought by the information aggregation, and therefore have not lead to profitable businesses in two decades.
 Research has produced AMMs that take fees dynamically but these are still too passive to avoid high fees when they are not needed.

 P2P